project-chip/connectedhomeip/docs/silabs/dev/vscode/BUILD.md

 ### Step 3:

-A new drop down menu will appear, select "Build efr32 example".
+A new drop down menu will appear.
+Select "Build efr32 example".

 ### Step 4: